codingismy11to7/zaneyos/cheatsheets/nix-beginner-guide.md

 - `flake.nix`: Entry point for the whole system.
 You generally don’t need to edit this for day‑to‑day tweaks.
 - `hosts/`: Per‑machine configuration.
   - `hosts/<your-hostname>/`
-    - `variables.nix`: Your main control panel (enable/disable features, set options).
+    - `configuration.nix`: Your main control panel (enable/disable features, set options).
     - `host-packages.nix`: Extra packages only for this one machine.
 - `modules/`: Reusable building blocks for the system and Home Manager.
   - `modules/core/global-packages.nix`: Packages installed on all machines.